-The department was only required to respond to three structure fires in 2012 and six fires with some type of dollar loss.
+The department was only required to respond to three structure fires in 2013 and 5 fires with some type of dollar loss.
+These stats are consistant with the previous year.
 Even with the low incident rate for these types of calls, it is the type of incident that the department must prepare for in order to reduce the impact of the fire and also to provide members with the necessary skills to perform their required duties in a safe and efficient manner.
 It is this type of high profile incident that the department is measured against in determining how efficient and skilled the members are.